-For questions about acquiring SGS appointments for supervisory committee members (if not already in place), please email grad.kpe@utoronto.ca.
+For questions about acquiring SGS Graduate Faculty Memberships for supervisory committee members (if not already in place), please email grad.kpe@utoronto.ca.

 Once the supervisory committee is formed (by the end of January of Year 1), you need to submit the Supervisory Committee Form to the KPE Office of the Registrar and Student Services.